What is Impact Accounting?

 Avoided Emissions from Clean Energy Investments: Subtract the generator's emission rate from the relevant MER to the time and location, then multiply by generated energy

-By capturing fluctuations in grid emissions based on time and location, carbon matching provides a more accurate measurement and deeper insights into the actual emissions induced by operations and displaced by clean energy purchases.
+By capturing fluctuations in grid emissions based on time and location, impact accounting provides a more accurate measurement and deeper insights into the actual emissions induced by operations and displaced by clean energy purchases.

 The urgency of climate change demands that we prioritize clean energy investments that deliver the greatest possible decarbonization benefits to the grid.

-Carbon matching addresses this issue by directly measuring the real-world emissions impact of load and clean energy generation.
+Impact accounting directly measures the real-world emissions impact of load and clean energy generation.
 This ensures that no matter where companies choose to procure, they are accurately measuring and reporting the impact of their actions.
-Moreover, by shining a light on the emissions impact, carbon matching enables organizations to evaluate and prioritize procurements that will drive the greatest possible decarbonization benefits to the grid.
+Moreover, by shining a light on the emissions impact, impact accounting enables organizations to evaluate and prioritize procurements that will drive the greatest possible decarbonization benefits to the grid.

 Over the next 15 years, an emissions first approach could: